• Skip to primary navigation

 • Drain the peaches thoroughly to avoid a soggy cobbler.

-• If your top is golden and you need to keep baking the cobbler, cover with a sheet of aluminum foil to prevent burning.
+• If your top is golden and you need to keep baking the cobbler, cover it with a sheet of aluminum foil to prevent burning.

 Nutrition